 Just like caring for any fish, adequate care calls for an aquarium size that is suitable with the right setup.
 As we previously noted, these are active fish and spend much of their time exploring their waters, so a tank size of no less than 50 gallons is essential.

 A 20 gallon tank is not suitable for a Rainbow Shark.
 Any tank smaller than 50 gallons and your Rainbow Shark will likely become more aggressive than it has to be, tackling other fish in an attempt to claim what little space there is in the aquarium for itself.

-If you are planning on keeping multiple Rainbow Shark, which, just to stress again, is ill-advised, you’re going to have to make room for a tank that is capable of holding at least 125 gallons of water.
+If you are planning on keeping multiple Rainbow Sharks, which, to stress again, is ill-advised, you’re going to have to make room for a tank that is capable of holding at least 125 gallons of water.

 In an attempt to keep them from constantly confronting the other fish with which they are housed, many keepers of Rainbow Sharks fit their aquariums with plants and rocks.
 This is advisable as plants and rock can provide your Shark with another means of entertaining itself, distracting it from its work oppressing its tank mates for a couple of moments.